shellkjell/gofigure/README.md

 ## Getting Started

 Want to get started with this simpler way of configuring software?
 Good.
-You will now write .fig files for all of your projects.
-Or maybe one can contain them all? ;-)
+You shall now write .fig files for all of your projects.

 ### Prerequisites